 RESEARCH AREAS

-3. Emergency medicine.
-I work collaboratively with clinicians by providing support on epidemiological design and data analysis to solve important questions in emergency medicine.
+- I collaborate with clinicians to provide support in epidemiological design and data analysis to address important questions in emergency medicine.

 FUNDED GRANTS